-There are a number of tactics that you can use in order to avoid having your car repossessed but understand that these options are all not %100 safe, for they can in fact use special means to repossess your car if necessary.
+There are a number of tactics that you can use to avoid having your car repossessed, but understand that these options are all not %100 safe.
+They can, in fact, use special means to repossess your car if necessary.

 Below are a number of tips that you can try to avoid having your car repossessed: